 Just north of Bowmanville, Stefanie MacEwan’s passion for wildlife has set her on the twin path of educating the public and rehabilitating animals at Soper Creek Wildlife Rescue.

-MacEwan, a veterinarian and zoologist, was intrigued by her son’s interest in local native animals.
+MacEwan, a provincially licensed wildlife custodian – 1 of 3 internationally certified wildlife rehabilitators in Ontario, 1 of 30 in Canada, was intrigued by her son’s interest in local native animals.
 His fascination with the squirrels and the other wildlife that lived in and around their own backyard as opposed to the exotic species found in zoos, inspired her to work within the field of animal rescue.

 It wasn’t long before she and her husband, Justin Vandebelt, built the framework for Soper Creek Wildlife Rescue.
 They sold their home and Justin began putting in long hours in his spare time building enclosures to house animals.
 Five years on, Soper Creek has a staff of 5 and a roster of 200 volunteers engaged in both wildlife rehabilitation and the outreach program that funds the centre’s activities.

 Soper Creek does keep some animals in captivity, and uses a small number of selected “animal ambassadors” to interact with the public for educational purposes.
 MacEwan doesn’t believe animals that are born in captivity should be released.
 “Some have been pets,” she says.
 “These animals could never survive in the wild.”